zalando/postgres-operator/docs/user.md

 You can only enlarge the volume with the process described above, shrinking is not supported and will emit a warning.
-After this update all the new volumes in a statefulset are allocated according to the new size.
+After this update all the new volumes in the statefulset are allocated according to the new size.
 To enlarge persistent volumes attached to the running pods, the operator performs the following
 actions: